Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 103 hits with 14 doubles, two triples, 18 home runs and 56 walks.
+- Alex Bregman has collected 103 hits with 14 doubles, two triples, 18 home runs and 58 walks.
 He has driven in 69 runs with four stolen bases.

 Bregman Recent Games